 Orvis, the oldest US mail-order company, is well-known for its quality fishing and outdoor apparel and accessories.
 Although their fly-fishing apparel is the most well-known, much of their outdoor clothing is suitable for all outdoor adventures.

 They were a small business founded in Manchester, Vermont in 1856.
 Orvis prides itself in providing quality fishing clothes that are inspired by nature, and customer service.
 Orvis offers a wide range of clothing for women and men, and also quality accessories for pets.

-As for prices, Orvis strives to provide high-quality clothing at affordable prices for their customers since the beginnings of the brand.
+As for prices, Orvis has strived to provide high-quality clothing at affordable prices for their customers since the beginning of the brand.